modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-2.md

 	- "The elastic collisions at low electron velocities show that for these impacts no energy is taken up as inner energy, and the first critical energy step results in just that amount of energy required for the excitation of the longest wave absorption line of Hg."

-!!! tip "G. L. Hertz (1987-1975)."
+!!! tip "1925 Physics Nobel Prize."
-	WORK: "After the publication of Niels Bohr’s theory on the structure of the atom, Gustav Hertz and James Franck conducted an experiment in 1913 to verify it.
+	WORK: "After the publication of Niels Bohr’s theory on the structure of the atom, Gustav Hertz (1987-1975) and James Franck conducted an experiment in 1913 to verify it.
 A potential difference was applied to a tube containing a low-pressure gas.
 When the potential difference was increased, the current flowing through the tube also increased until it reached a certain voltage, when it suddenly declined.
 The result supported Bohr’s theory, in which electrons can only have specific, discrete energies.
 The potential difference increased the free electrons’ mobility until, at a certain energy level, bound electrons jumped to a higher-energy orbit instead."

 	MLA style: Gustav Hertz – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 2 Mar 2023.
 	<https://www.nobelprize.org/prizes/physics/1925/hertz/facts/>